agamm/eze/README.md

 - `stack` - gets the stack up to here in a human readable fasion.
 - `dir` - shows all of the uninhereted functions of an object (no need to see `__init_subclass__`)
 - `break` - poorman's break point - will exit and print the current varaibles in a human readable fasion.
+- `@timeit` decorator - prints the seconds it took to run a function.
+- `get_time` - returns the seconds it took to run a function.

 ### Printing things
 - `pp`/`pretty_print` - pretty print objects/classes/functions.